HarishJagdale0/OnExam.com/README.md

 # OnExam.com
 this is my portal
-to educate website on working mode. there is on facial problem www.harishjagdale.blogspot.com
+to educate website on working mode. to the platform there is on facial problem www.harishjagdale.blogspot.com